SarahSaadain/Blattella_germanica/COI.md

 the output gets then mapped again (map_to_refBger2.py), sam converted to bam (convert_sam2bam.py) to view it on IGV

 **3, make multiple sequence alignment**
-prep: make sure aDNA consensus files are only tje öength of the COI gene and reverse complemented: index aDNA-consensus with
+prep: make sure aDNA consensus files are only the length of the COI gene and reverse complemented: index aDNA-consensus with
 ```samtools faidx 296004_S25_R1_001_aligned_sorted_COI_consensus.fasta.fa```
 cut COI region out of aDNA-consensus and reverse complement it with -i (to match the modern COI)